BeccaL95/website_1.0/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a Master's student at the University of Vienna.
+I am currently a Master's student pursuing my MSc in Psychology at the University of Vienna.
 I am interested in social neuroscience, especially in empathy and prosocial behavior as well as pain processing and how placebo/nocebo effects influence them.
 {style="text-align: justify;"}